10 Feb 2010

 At its very core, DICOM standard is based on the concept of service providers (also referred to as “Service Class Providers” or “SCP”), service consumers (also referred to as “Service Class Users” or “SCU”) and information objects that are acted upon by the providers and consumers.
 For example, the printer described in the earlier section is an example of a service provider and is referred to as having a “C-PRINT SCP” capability.
 The application requesting the print activity is acting as a service consumer and has “C-PRINT SCU” capability.
 The combination of a service class along with the information object template that it acts upon is referred to as “Service-Object Pair” class, also referred to as “SOP”.
 SOPs form the foundation for DICOM-related compliance (or “conformance”) and allow vendors to disclose what DICOM-related capabilities their software and hardware support.
 Each SOP class has an unique identification number issued by the DICOM committee.
 The list of SOP classes is very long already and continues to grow as more modalities are supported.

 The goal of the DICOM standard is to enable a “plug-n-play” architecture within any healthcare information network.
-The standard therefore stipulates that all DICOM-capable devices electronically disclose their capabilities during an initial “handshakes” that occurs between DICOM-compliant devices.
+The standard therefore stipulates that all DICOM-capable devices electronically disclose their capabilities during an initial “handshake” that occurs that occurs between DICOM-compliant devices.
 This handshaking is often referred to as an “Association Establishment”.
 Depending on the capabilities supported, this association can be successful or fail.
 If the association is successful, instances of the SOP classes are exchanged between the consumers and providers of a service in the format negotiated during the handshake.
 The SOP instance in the print example described previously may carry information such as the patient information, pixel data of the images to be printed as well as any annotations that are required to be printed along with the images.
-Let us now take a look at the various services offered by DICOM-compliant devices a little further using OsiriX.
+Let us look at the various services offered by DICOM-compliant devices a little further using OsiriX.

 DICOM Services Offered by OsiriX